Behringer: CoolAudio acquisition

 In May 2000, Behringer acquired the rights to the entire CoolAudio technology from Intersil Corporation, a US-based semi-conductor manufacturer specializing in integrated circuits for audio applications.
 The acquisition included an intellectual property portfolio and licensees such as Alpine and Rowe, among others.

 Music Tribe City

 In 2018, Music Tribe opened its own factory, Music Tribe City, in Zhongshan, Guangdong, China.
 The factory handles the production and distribution for Music Tribe's 12 brands, including Behringer products.

 Products

 Behringer makes products for audio engineering, producing, audio playback, effect processors, and electronic instruments.
+Additionally, Behringer digital mixers are compatible with third-party remote mixing platforms, including cloud-based control systems.

 Effect units

 Outside of their sub-company TC Electronic, Behringer has released guitar pedals based on famous circuits.
 Their main pedals are designed to be similar in design to BOSS.
 In 2019, JHS Pedals made a YouTube video comparing the basic pedal range to their inspirations.
 The video reportedly caused Uli Behringer to lose sleep as he was confused on "why a pedal company would tell you to buy other people's stuff".

 In more recent dates, Behringer has been taking a similar approach to the company Warm Audio with recreating vintage pedals to be as visually close to their original, such as with the Chorus Symphony (clone of a BOSS CE-1), the Centaur Overdrive (Klon Centaur), and the B-Tron III (Mu-Tron III).